alepot55/Reproducible-MGC-GTZAN/README.md

 ---

-## 3. The Research Workflow: A Three-Notebook Journey
+## 3. The Research Workflow: A Research-Grade, Reproducible Journey

 Our research process is documented across three distinct Jupyter notebooks, each with a specific responsibility.
 This separation ensures a clean and reproducible workflow.

-### 📓 `00_Setup_and_Data_Preparation.ipynb`
+### 📓 `00_Setup_and_Data_Preparation_GTZAN.ipynb`
 This notebook is the foundation of the project.
-It handles the critical task of preparing the GTZAN dataset.
+It handles the critical task of preparing the GTZAN dataset with a leak-free pipeline.

 -   **Input:** Raw GTZAN audio files.
 -   **Process:**